 Join the Maine Conservation Corps

-• Interpretive Programs-this position will develop interpretive programs through a variety of lenses, as they relate to the local community in Boothbay, indigenous history, DMR research, and citizen science programs.
-Listening sessions and attending existing meetings to build relationships will be important, with program development and delivery to the public, in person and/or through social media.
-This will include working with DMR researchers to incorporate research into exhibits and programs.
+Interpretive Programs- this position will develop interpretive programs through a variety of lenses, as they relate to the local community in Boothbay, indigenous history, DMR research, and citizen science programs.
+Building relationships with DMR staff will be important, with program development and delivery to the public, in person and/or through social media.
+This will include collaborating with DMR researchers to incorporate research into exhibits and programs.

 Location: